MichaelAbler/nextjs_essentials_pagesrouter_rendering/README.md

 - **Notes:**
 - `router.query` may be empty during initial render before hydration.
 Use `router.isReady` or optional chaining (`router.query?.id`) for safety.
 - `router.isFallback` is relevant for SSG dynamic routes with fallback: true ([see Section3](#3-static-site-generation-ssg---multiple-prerendered-urls)).
+- `router.isPreview`, `router.locale`, `router.locales`, and `router.defaultLocale` are relevant only with i18n and preview enabled not covered here inside this document.

 ### 7.2 Programmatic Navigation

-Programmatic navigation allows developers to redirect users or update URLs using router.push or router.replace.
+Programmatic navigation allows developers to redirect users or update URLs using `router.push` or `router.replace`.
 It supports static routes, dynamic routes (e.g., `/posts/[id]`), and query-based URLs, with options like shallow routing to optimize performance.

 **Example: Navigating to a Dynamic Route**